 Was I heading for the Pearly Gates to say b-b-b-onjour?

-Thankfully to my relief, the sign appeared again a few minutes’ later at the local market in St Germain-en-Laye.
-Saint Pierre – or John Dory – was laid out beautifully chez le poissonier.
+Thankfully to my relief, the sign appeared again a few minutes' later at the local market in Saint-Germain-en-Laye.
+Saint Pierre - or John Dory - was laid out beautifully chez le poissonier.
 Taking it as the real sign, it was high time to do something with this gorgeously thick fish fillet.

 This gourmet topping is referred to as à la viennoise.
-It’s when you coat the fish with buttered parmesan breadcrumbs and fry it.
-Here, the topping is added at the last minute and quickly finished off under the grill.
+It's when you coat the fish with a mixture of buttered parmesan with breadcrumbs.

 Cut the topping into fillet portions and stack each slice between baking parchment and seal in a container in the freezer.
 Use just at the last minute when needed, grilling just a minute longer.
 It's one less thing to worry about if you're entertaining guests!

 How to Make a Viennoise Herb Crust for John Dory

 See printable recipe below.
 John Dory fish can be replaced with cod, hake or mahi-mahi.

 Melt the butter in a saucepan and mix in the breadcrumbs, parmesan and garlic.
 Here I added a tablespoon of dried seaweed (found in Asian supermarkets) but you can add freshly chopped herbs if you prefer.